Perspective | The walls are closing in on Daniel Snyder, and his tone-deaf response made things worse

 If Snyder was “too hands-off” recently, then that would include the period of just more than two years ago, when he hired a respected executive, Brian Lafemina, as the team’s chief operating officer.
 One employee, Rachel Engleson, who rose from intern to senior director of marketing and client services, complained to Lafemina’s top two deputies about what she considered constant harassment from Larry Michael, the team’s radio play-by-play voice who oversaw all in-house media.

 Lafemina’s deputies were reportedly horrified by Michael’s reported behavior.
 Yet what was the outcome?
-Lafemina, one of the organization’s only hopes for change, was fired just eight months into his tenure — not for the culture he was trying to create, but because revenue had fallen on his watch.
-If Snyder was indeed so distant as to not know what was going on, why was he engaged enough to fire an executive whose people were advocating for change?
+Lafemina, one of the organization’s only hopes for change, was fired just eight months into his tenure — not for the culture he was trying to create but because revenue had fallen on his watch.
+If Snyder was indeed so distant as not to know what was going on, why was he engaged enough to fire an executive whose people were advocating for change?

-“I’ve spent the day talking to our @WashingtonNFL family,” tweeted Jason Wright, the new team president Snyder hired earlier this month.
+“I’ve spent the day talking to our @WashingtonNFL family,” tweeted Jason Wright, the new team president Snyder hired this month.
 “We are all feeling weighed down by the hard to read accounts.
 We are now setting a new culture, we will take swift and decisive action, and we will lift the heaviness my colleagues are feeling today.
 Our journey starts now.”

 That’s exactly correct in tone and substance, and it’s striking that it differs so vastly from the owner’s own words.
 Maybe Wright, with fresh eyes and an outsider’s perspective, is the person to lead the franchise on this journey.